What is AAPI Heritage Month?

 On the left is portrayed a young Filipino women symbolizing her culture and the rich heritage she carries with her.
 The right, depicts a woman of South-East Asian descent dressed in a sari, emphasizing the deep history and stories our clothing tells about us, as humans and our culture.

-Michelle John, Science Section Editor
+Michelle John, Co-Chief Editor & Science Section Editor

 May is known as AAPI heritage month which celebrates, educates and acknowledges the diverse cultures, achievements and contributions that Asian Americans and Pacific Islanders (AAPI) have made in the United States.
 AAPI Heritage Month originated in the 1970s, when American educators and activists advocated for the integration of Asian American history into school curricula.